jenca-adam/awiki/pages/myown/page.md

 ### 1999
 1. [petz1999onquantum](petz1999onquantum) quantum Fisher information, conference proceedings, not on arxiv!
 ## Preprints
-1. [jencova2021spectral](jencova2021spectral) with S. Pulmannová, spectrality in effect algebras (submitted to quantum)
+1. [jencova2021spectral](jencova2021spectral) with S. Pulmannová, spectrality in effect algebras (submitted to Quantum - revise and resubmit)
 1. [bluhm2020incompatibility](bluhm2020incompatibility)
-with A. Bluhm and I. Nechita, incompatibility in GPTs, tensor norms, spectrahedra (submitted to CMP)
+with A. Bluhm and I. Nechita, incompatibility in GPTs, tensor norms, spectrahedra (submitted to CMP - accepted)
 1. [jencova2015aextreme](jencova2015aextreme) C^\*-extreme (or $\mathcal A$-extreme) points of UCP maps into matrix
 algebras, not on arxiv!  (unpublished draft)
 1. [jencova2015comparison](jencova2015comparison) a longer version of [jencova2016isit](jencova2016isit)